Chart Color Schemes

 Educational attainment in Rathmines aligns closely with national averages, showing typical qualification patterns and performance metrics

-The area's university qualification rate is 20.3%, significantly lower than the NSW average of 32.2%.
-Bachelor degrees are most common at 14.4%, followed by postgraduate qualifications (3.7%) and graduate diplomas (2.2%).
-Vocational credentials are prominent, with 45.2% of residents aged 15+ holding them - advanced diplomas at 11.4% and certificates at 33.8%.
-Educational participation is high, with 27.6% currently enrolled in formal education: 10.0% in primary, 7.6% in secondary, and 3.6% in tertiary education.
+The area has university qualification rates of 20.3%, significantly lower than the NSW average of 32.2%.
+This presents both challenges and opportunities for targeted educational initiatives.
+Bachelor degrees are the most common at 14.4%, followed by postgraduate qualifications (3.7%) and graduate diplomas (2.2%).
+Trade and technical skills are prominent, with 45.2% of residents aged 15+ holding vocational credentials – advanced diplomas (11.4%) and certificates (33.8%).

 Frequently Asked Questions - Education